awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    <kube-dns>   1         1         1            1           31m
    ```

 1. If your current deployment is running fewer than two replicas, scale out the deployment to two replicas\.
-Substitute `coredns` for `kube-dns` if your previous command output returned that instead\.
+Replace `<kube-dns>` with `coredns` if your previous command output returned that instead\.

    ```
    kubectl scale deployments/<kube-dns> --replicas=2 -n kube-system